Skip to content

 4. The final page will have the email communication for you to review and edit.
 You may also remove attachments, if advised by your internal legal counsel.

 5. You may now send the Pre-Adverse Action letter.
-Scroll down to the bottom and select either "Send Email" or "Print" to send the Pre-Adverse notice to the candidate.
+Scroll down to the bottom and select either "Send Email & Print," "Print," or "Send Email" to send the Pre-Adverse notice to the candidate.

-1. Note: Printing will not send the notice via email.
+1. Note: Selecting just "Print" will NOT send the notice via email.
 After selecting the option to print, the Vetty system will ask you to confirm if the letter successfully printed.
 Marking "Yes" will move the file into pre-adverse sent.
 Marking "No" will move you back to step 1.
+This is for mailing the letter to the candidate.

 2. Sending via any method will automatically attach a copy of all documents sent into the "Documents and Disclosures" section on the file.